 Michael Le Flem is an independent researcher and a university lecturer in history and philosophy in Chicago.
-He holds a Master's degree in U.S. Foreign Policy from Florida State University and is also the Director of External Affairs for the Chicago Regal Foundation, in which capacity he is attempting to reopen the Avalon Regal Theater on the city's South Side.
+He holds a Master's degree in Western Intellectual History from Florida State University.

 Michael Le Flem finds this brief book on one of the most important figures in the history of United States psychological warfare and propaganda, Time-Life managing director C.D.
 Jackson, an engaging, nuanced and timely addition to Cold War historiography.

 One of the lesser appreciated programs instituted by President Kennedy, the Alliance for Progress, intended as a way of freeing Latin America from the yoke of U.S. and European entrepreneurial exploitation, encouraging its economic independence and broadening political participation and self-determination, like nearly all of his foreign policy strategies, met with hostility at home and was reversed subsequent to his assassination, as author Michael Le Flem discusses.